Flaming Katy (Kalanchoe blossfeldiana) Care Indoors and Common Problems with Fixes

 Fertilizer

-Feed Flaming Katy with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks when the plant is actively growing (during the growing period) to promote flowering.
+Feed your Flaming Katy with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks when the plant is actively growing (during the growing period) to promote flowering.

 Repotting

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual loss of the plant.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Repot Flaming Katy every year after the rest period (cold season).
+Use a pot one size larger than the current one.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Do not repot a plant that is in flower as the repotting shock can shorten the flowering period.
+Check out these terracotta pots with saucer on Amazon.

 Pruning